casper-network/ceps/text/0032-upgrade-bootstrapper.md

 exclusively for data and config migration, but it seems simpler to just make this a subcommand.
 Simpler for the installer, for the `upgrade-bootstrapper` and simpler to code.

+Currently we only require to migrate global state data.
+The data held by the storage component can be left untouched as it won't be used after a major version protocol upgrade.

 Migration of any of the databases needs to take the following approach by iterating each value in the DB and doing:

 1. parse as the old type
 1. convert it to the new type
-1. store the new type, possibly under a different key
+1. store the new type, possibly under a different key, or in a new database
 1. if stored under a different key (i.e. it's not just an overwrite), then delete the old value

 We need to be able to resume migration in case it's killed while running.
 This means we need to ensure that we either